tillgrallert/docx_format-citations/readme.md

         3. `temp/bibliography-temporary.xml`: this file contains till:reference nodes with the correctly formatted references in a .docx compatible format.
 They are linked to the private keys in `footnotes-temporary.xml`.

 3. Run [`xsl/docx_FinaliseCitations.xsl`](xsl/docx_FinaliseCitations.xsl)
-    - this stylesheet re-unites the information generated through DocxFormatCitations.xsl.
-It has to be performed on the TempFootnotesXml.xml.
-The stylesheet searches the file for my private citation IDs and looks them up in the corresponding TempBibliographyXml.xml.
+    - this stylesheet re-unites the information generated through [`xsl/docs_FormatCitations.xsl`](xsl/docs_FormatCitations.xsl).
+It has to be performed on the `temp/footnotes-temporary.xml`.
+The stylesheet searches the file for my private citation IDs and looks them up in the corresponding `temp/bibliography-temporary.xml`.
     - *Input*: `temp/footnotes-temporary.xml` from step 2.
 This file is already associated with the XSLT.
     - *Output*:
         1. `word/footnotes-formatted.xml`: the contents of this file need to be saved as `footnotes.xml` inside the original .docx